 ITM 411 Capstone (3CH): The goal of the capstone graduation project is to evaluate the aptitude of students to independently complete a project in an area of their preference (e.g., software and web development, network administration and security systems, database systems, and digital forensics).
 The responsibilities required are identifying a research area and developing a project proposal identifying the research aim, objectives, research plan, time schedule, and estimated budgets.
 Students are required to present their findings through an oral presentation and written thesis.
-To ensure that high potential is established in all students, lectures must define the university standards to provide guidance toward project improvement.
-Personalized learning is ensured during regular meetings within advisory group.
-Supervisors are continuously advice students through every progression of their graduation projects.

-CIT 415 Decision Support Systems (3CH): The focus of this course is to explain the vital role of decision support systems (DSSs) and for decision making in modern business environment.
-The course delivers both theory and practice behind DSSs and how Business Intelligence (BI) assist in the different managerial tasks and processes, both for individuals and organizations.
+CIT 415 Decision Support Systems (3CH): The focus of this course is to explain the vital role of decision support systems (DSSs) for decision making in modern business environment.
+The course delivers both theory and practice behind DSSs and how Business Intelligence (BI) supports different managerial tasks and processes for individuals and organizations.
 The concepts, theories, and technologies of DSSs are explained, and the components and tools of BI, from data collection, data modeling, and data analysis, are also covered.
 The course provides the knowledge for students to understand the analytical, logical, and mathematical foundations of BI modeling and explains modern technologies used in creating decision support systems.
-These include data visualization, data warehouses, data mining, and neural network artificial intelligence systems.
-An emphasis will be given to students to acquire the necessary skills to develop rudimentary decision support systems through several lab exercises using standard software packages, such as Microsoft Excel.
+These include data visualization, data warehouses, data mining, big data analytics and knowledge management.
+An emphasis will be given to students to acquire the necessary skills to develop rudimentary decision support systems through several lab exercises using standard software packages.